guanguanboy/HCDM/README.md

 This repo contains the code  paper:

-Real-World Image Harmoniation with Diffusion Modules
+Image Harmonization in Complex Degradation Scenes

 ### Pre-trained Models